DuncanB6/U-NetCompare/README.md

 Structure:

 arc_test, local_test and pred_test are main scripts.
-Desciption on what they do are commented in.
+Desciption on what they do are commented at the top of each file.

 unet_compare provides support for these three functions.

 Most other files are either inputs, outputs, debugging or utilities.
-Check out outputs for results.